myhometech/MyHome/replit.md

 HomeDocs is a comprehensive document management application for homeowners to organize property-related documents.
 The project includes a complete web application (React + Node.js) and a native iOS app with advanced camera scanning capabilities.
 Both versions sync through a shared backend API with PostgreSQL database and Replit authentication.

+**Latest Update**: OCR text extraction functionality has been successfully implemented using OpenAI's vision API, enabling automatic text extraction from uploaded images and PDFs for enhanced searchability.

 ## User Preferences

 Preferred communication style: Simple, everyday language.